Find out how COVID-19 may affect your studies.

 Census dates and last dates to withdraw

-Census dates and last dates to withdraw without fail have been extended by two weeks for standard Semester 2, Semester 2 Early Start, and Semester 2 Extended subjects.
-This means that you have extra time to decide if your subjects and study load are right for you.
-Key dates for non-standard subjects that start in the second half of the year have also been reviewed and some have been extended too.
-All key dates are accurately reflected in the Handbook.
-As dates vary by subject, always check the Handbook entry for each of your enrolled subjects and be aware of these important dates.
+Census dates and last dates to withdraw without fail were extended by two weeks for standard Semester 2, Semester 2 Early Start, and Semester 2 Extended subjects.
+This allowed extra time to decide on subjects and study load.
+Key dates for non-standard subjects that started in the second half of the year were also reviewed and extended where appropriate.

 Specialist and practical classes